On the ramification of modular parametrizations at the cusps: Numerical investigations

 These observations are consistent with the following theorem of Atkin and Li \cite[Thm 4.4.i)]{atkin-li} : if $f \in S_2(\Gamma_0(N))$ is a newform and $v_p(N)$ is odd, then $f$ is $p$-minimal, in the sense that it has minimal level among its twists by characters of $p$-power conductor.

 Looking at elliptic curves whose conductor is highly divisible by 2 or 3, we also found examples of higher ramification indices.
 These are given in Table 2 below.
-In this table, we also give examples of ramified cusps in the case $N$ is odd.
+In this table, we also give examples of ramified cusps for elliptic curves of odd conductor.
 In all examples we computed, the ramification index seems to be a divisor of $24$.
 This may be related to the fact that the exponent of the conductor of an elliptic curve at $2$ (resp. $3$) is bounded by $8$ (resp. $5$).
 It would be interesting to prove this divisibility in general.